mkaufman/getting-cleaning-data/README.md

 ## The Data Files
-The script assumes that you have downloaded and extracted the zip file for the project data (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into your working directory, leaving the structure of the extracted zip file intact.
+The script assumes that you have downloaded and extracted the zip file for the project data (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into your working directory, LEAVING THE STRUCTURE OF THE EXTRACTED ZIP FILE INTACT.

 The README.txt included with the data files includes a full description of all the files, but the one's that my script uses are described below